Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### ***How to add new widgets to the Metrics Storybook***

-Lets imagine, we want to add a new `input widget` to the storybook.
+Let's imagine, we want to add a new `input widget` to the storybook.

 You should follow the next steps: